smc_pnet - Man Page

 Description

 The SMC protocol requires grouping of standard Ethernet and RoCE networks or ISM devices.
 Such groups are called Physical Networks (PNETs).
 The mapping is configured within a table called pnet table.
-Any available Ethernet interface can be combined with an available RDMA-capable network interface card (RNIC) or a DMA-capable ISM device, if they belong to the same Converged Ethernet fabric.
+Any Ethernet interface can be combined with the RDMA-capable network interface card (RNIC) or a DMA-capable ISM device, if they belong to the same Converged Ethernet fabric.
 To configure mapping of a RoCE Adapter port or an ISM device to a standard Ethernet interface, both devices need to have the same PNET ID; either hardware-defined or user-defined using the pnet table.
 Hardware-defined PNET IDs cannot be overwritten.
+The Ethernet interface or the RNIC or a DMA-capable ISM device may not be present while creating a pnet table entry.
+Such pnet table entries will be applied once the corresponding interface or device comes online.
+The entry will still remain in the pnet table when the interface or device is removed.
+The entire pnet table is not persistent across reboots.

 The smc_pnet command configures the pnet table.